supadupaplex/ps2-hl-tools/README.md

 My tool that converts Dreamcast models to PC format: https://github.com/supadupaplex/PVR2MDL

 P.S.
-Sorry for my bad english and some stupid code =)
+If you like my work and want to buy me a beer =), you can do it here: paypal.me/AlexeyLN

+Author: supadupaplex
+License: check out license.txt